Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Keep tradeoffs and open questions visible

 Every viable candidate has limits, learning needs, or evidence gaps.
-Record those beside the strengths, distinguish manageable development from a critical risk, and convert unknowns into a targeted follow-up question.
-Avoid percentage-match scores that imply a level of precision the process does not support.
+Record those beside the strengths, distinguish manageable development from a critical risk, and convert unknowns into a targeted question for the next interview.
+Avoid percentage scores that imply a level of precision the process does not support.

 06